 Cybersecurity Tactics to Prevent Jackware Attacks on Embedded Devices | SPONSORED

 Ransomware is a serious cybersecurity challenge that is growing at uncontrollable rates.
 Every 11 seconds, a new organization falls victim to a ransomware attack.
 And by the end of this year, the cost of ransomware to businesses is expected to surpass $20 billion.
 In this article we present some cybersecurity tactics to prevent jackware attacks on embedded devices.

 What is Jackware?

-Malware hijacks computers.
-But in today’s world, there are tiny computers placed into every type of machine and device that the general public uses, both personally and professionally, adding connectivity and “smart” features to our everyday technologies.
+In today’s world, there are tiny computers placed into every type of machine and device that the general public uses, both personally and professionally, adding connectivity and “smart” features to our everyday technologies.
 These are called embedded devices.

 They may be tiny, but their role in critical infrastructure is massive.
 Embedded devices are the drivers behind the operating systems for cars, health care, corporate enterprises, mass transit, home life, and much more.
 Since they function similarly to traditional computers, they’re just as vulnerable to malware attacks—known as the infamous jackware.